 The events that Asia Bookroom runs on a regular basis throughout the year help achieve this end.
 Another passion is exciting children about Asia - and with the wonderful books that are now available for kids it is a relatively easy task!
 Check out our children's books to get a taste of this!

 Sally is equally serious about bookselling as a trade where expertise is required.
-She is a past President of the Australian and New Zealand Association of Antiquarian Booksellers and is currently serving as a Committee member of the International League of Antiquarian Booksellers (ILAB).
+She is a past President of the Australian and New Zealand Association of Antiquarian Booksellers and is currently serving as a President of the International League of Antiquarian Booksellers (ILAB).
 She sees the role of the bookseller as much more than just selling books.
 Advising general readers, collectors and libarians on the best title or titles and, vitally, careful description and research, of secondhand and antiquarian items that Asia Bookroom offers for sale are just the beginning.

 Sally reads widely on Asia - fiction and non fiction and given half a chance will discuss her current favourite Asian books any time you call in.